fChristenson/Illithid-Imperatus/readme.md

 # Ring of the Ulitharid

-Probably the best Mind Flayer experience, in the world.
+Probably the best Mind Flayer experience, *in the world*.

 ## Description